 Cancer Treatment Services

-We are one of the first units in the South East to establish a shared care oncology service for child cancer patients.
+We are the first unit in the South East Coast region to establish a level 3 paediatric shared care oncology service (POSCU) for child cancer patients.
 The shared care team includes three chemotherapy trained nurses, a specialist oncology nurse, a Clic-Sargeant funded social worker and community clinical nurse, and a dedicated pharmacist.
 An arts psychotherapist, play specialist, physiotherapist and dietician can provide further support.

 There are usually between 20 and 30 children on active treatment within our NHS Trust catchment area.
 In addition to inpatient and outpatient care, day case chemotherapy, including intrathecal chemotherapy, can be delivered locally.

 Locally based care is supported by the paediatric surgical team, who carry out intravenous central venous line insertion, gastrostomy tube insertions and removals.

 There are three late effect clinics each year with specialists from Great Ormond Street hospital.
 We also have six monthly shared care clinics with a specialist from the Royal Marsden Hospital.

 - ACT – Association for Children with life-threatening or terminal conditions and their families